 The creation of the Universal Periodic Review (UPR), a system of peer review under which the human rights record of every state is scrutinised by the international community, was one of the major innovation of the Human Rights Council.
 As we approach the end of the UPR’s second cycle, it is important to review the mechanism’s achievements and failures, understand the degree to which it has resulted in measurable improvements on the ground, and identify ways in which it can be improved in the future.

-Recently, there has been an increasingly politicised and polarised debate on the value of country-specific rapporteurs – with a number of states calling for this tool to be removed from the Human Rights Council altogether.
+Recently, there has been an increasingly politicised and polarised debate on the value of country-specific Special Rapporteurs – with a number of States calling for this tool to be removed from the Human Rights Council altogether.
 Unfortunately, to-date there has been relatively little objective evidence gathered in support of claims on both sides of the discussion – particularly in relation to effectiveness and impact of country-specific work by the UN Special Procedures.

 This project therefore seeks to provide an objective and detached assessment of the strengths, weaknesses, credibility and potential impact of country-specific mandates.
-It aims to assess the impact of, and draw lessons from, a sample of past mandates including: South Africa, Chile; Equatorial Guinea, Guatemala, El Salvador and Rwanda – as well as the emergence and the impact of the first thematic mandate – the WGEID – originally intended to address Argentina.
+It aims to assess the impact of, and draw lessons from, a sample of past mandates including inter alia: South Africa, Chile; Equatorial Guinea, Guatemala, El Salvador, and Rwanda – as well as the emergence and the impact of the first thematic mandate – the WGEID – originally intended to address the situation of enforced disappearances in Argentina.
 Focusing on past, rather than present cases, it hopes to diminish the politicisation of the debate through providing historical distance and enabling the contribution of the States concerned by those mandates.